jcftang/ansible-hydra/README.md

+## WARNING

+This repo is no longer maintained by a TCD/TCHPC/DRI employee please visit https://www.tchpc.tcd.ie/tchpcstaff/ or http://www.dri.ie/dri-team and contact an existing employee for more up to date implementations etc...

 ## README

 **WARNING** These playbooks are getting too big to be deployed in a vagrant VM, so they may not work in vagrant.